top of page

 Back to the Conscious Breathing Summit.

 I unfortunately missed the panel evening, due to other duties, and instead arrived early morning on day 2.
 "Fashionably late", since I hopped on the wrong train in the morning rush hour, and ended up in Kista.
-I can easily navigate myself through off-grid Thailand jungles on pure instinct or intuition, but trains and me in the midst of Stockholm hecticness, what can I say.
+I can easily navigate myself through off-grid Thailand jungles on pure instinct or intuition, but trains and I in the midst of Stockholm hecticness, what can I say.
 It happens.

 I would have especially loved to listen to Ann Kearney, who is performing a Stanford study on mouth taping and its nose breathing benefits.
 I'm hoping to get in touch with her for a possible interview and will keep you posted here on The Blog if I successfully do.

 But lucky me!
-Arriving late resulted in a happy encounter with the energetic and passionate expert in ancestral walking and running, Sebastian Se (also co-founder of Joe Nimble).
-We started talking about functional walking and he gave me a spontaneous coaching session, demonstrating functional and not so functional ways of walking, along with a recap of the differences between conventional, modern shoes vs. the healthier and mucho bone-strengthening barefoot shoes that I happened to be wearing.
+Arriving late resulted in a happy encounter with the energetic and passionate expert in ancestral walking and running, Sebastian Se (co-founder of Joe Nimble).
+We started talking about functional walking and he gave me a spontaneous session, demonstrating functional and not so functional ways of walking, along with a recap of the differences between conventional, modern shoes vs. the healthier and mucho bone-strengthening barefoot shoes that I happened to be wearing.
 Nice.
 I love all things ancestral, and am always open to learning more.
-And the key in life and health, is in my opinion to keep going back to basics (our ancestral blueprint).
+And the key in life and health, is in my opinion about repeatedly going back to basics (our ancestral blueprint).
 As many times as you need to, and as much and as often as possible.
 This can be challenging in our modern times, but it is fundamental.

 Anders Olsson